 |Add this module|

-[[module.imports]] path = "github.com/davidsneighbour/hugo-netlification" disable = false ignoreConfig = false ignoreImports = false
+[[module.imports]] path = "github.com/davidsneighbour/hugo-modules/modules/netlification" disable = false ignoreConfig = false ignoreImports = false

 Redirects: Adds redirects via HTTP headers.
 This redirection is faster and SEO wise better than Hugo’s method of adding

 meta-refresh commands in dedicated files.

 CSP: Adds Content Security Policies for improved security.

 Headers: Adds headers with caching and security directives to improves security and speed.